gnodi/danf/resource/private/doc/use/sub/cookies.md

 ### Usage

-You can use the [service](../dependency-injection.md) `danf:http.cookiesRegistry` to easily manage cookies on both the server and client sides.
+You can use the [service](../dependency-injection.md) `danf:http.cookiesRegistry` to easily manage cookies on both client-side and server-side.

 ### API